cgcardona/cgcardona.github.com/_posts/2013-02-15-playing-around-with-the-ember-inspector.md

 [gave a brief introduction](http://cgcardona.github.com/2013/02/15/notes-from-the-ember-state-of-the-union-talk/#ember_inspector) to the
 [Ember Inspector](https://github.com/tildeio/ember-extension).

-The Ember Inspector is similar in nature, appearance, and functionality to the Webkit dev tools but it was built with Ember.js in mind.
+The Ember Inspector adds an `Ember` tab to your Chrome dev tools which allows you to leverage these powerful tools to get Ember specific insights into your app.

 Like many things in the [Ember.js](http://emberjs.com/) the Ember Inspector is relatively new.
 As such it's not even available to download as a proper Chrome extension yet.
 For now